 The Bank is exposed to the effects of USD LIBOR reform on its financial assets.
-As at 31 December 2021, nonderivative financial assets amounting to Rs1,896m are yet to transition to alternative benchmarks.
-It is expected that SONIA (Sterling Overnight Index Average) will replace USD LIBOR.
+As at 31 December 2022, there is nil (Dec 21 - MUR1,896m) non-derivative financial assets yet to transition to alternative benchmarks.

 (e) Capital management